Andamio-Platform/dfa-pbl/src/andamio/course/101/overview.md

 # **Lesson 1 Course Overview**

-Lesson one is the building block of the DeepFunding Academy: how to interact with the community, where to go for support, and how to engage fully and confidently in the DeepFunding and SingulatiyNet ecosystem.
+Lesson one is the building block of the Deep Funding Academy: how to interact with the community, where to go for support, and how to engage fully and confidently in the Deep Funding and SingulatiyNet ecosystem.

 # **Lesson 101**